fmenat/PyLearningCrowds/README.md

 * **Dawid and Skene**: ground truth (GT) inference based on confusion matrices (CM) of annotators.
 * **Raykar et al**: predictive model over GT inference based on CM of annotators
 * **Mixture Models**: inference of model and groups on annotations of the data or the annotators
+* **Global Behavior**: based on label noise solutions, a global confusion matrix to infer a predictive model.

 For examples of how to use the methods see the notebooks **Tutorials** on:
 * [LabelMe](./Tutorial%20-%20LabelMe.ipynb): a real image dataset